-Is Gas Heating Right For Your Patio?
+Is Gas Heating Right for Your Patio?

-by John-Miller on Jun 18, 2013
+by Guest on Jun 18, 2013

 Patio heaters are ideal for those people who want to spend more time enjoying their gardens in the colder months of the year.
 There can be plenty of times during the spring and fall months where the weather is conducive to being outside, but it can be a bit on the chilly side.
 With a patio heater, you and your guests can spend more time outside without worrying about getting cold.
-Whether you are trying to heat a patio area, an outdoor swimming pool or another area of your garden, the patio heater with its dome shaped heating elements, can help to provide heat effectively across a large area.
+Whether you are trying to heat a patio area, an outdoor swimming pool or another area of your garden, the patio heater with its dome-shaped heating elements, can help to provide heat effectively across a large area.

 Patio heaters work by heating radiantly and they heat the objects close to them, rather than by heating the surrounding air, so less energy is wasted.

 The most popular style of a patio heater, is the tall free standing variety, although, there are now several smaller models available that are small enough to fit on a tabletop.
 These smaller units are powered by smaller propane gas cylinders rather than the larger cylinders or gas line dependent bigger models.

 Of course, because they are smaller, these heaters will not radiate as much heat as their bigger counterparts, however, they are ideal for heating smaller areas.

 For the most part, patio heaters make use of what is known as a “parabolic reflector”.
 This is a piece of kit that helps to concentrate the heat given off by the element to a specific area, although you can further focus the heat by making use of an additional reflector, allowing you to direct the heat to where you need it.